programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

  NYPL Labs

-**TO FIX: add how to do it programmatically using mapbox: https://github.com/mapbox/csv2geojson**
+You can also do it from the command line, using the [library](https://github.com/mapbox/csv2geojson) that powers geojson.io.

-Test this data out in http://geojson.io.
+Test this data out by importing it again into geojson.io.
 You should see points generated in the preview window.
 That's your data!

 ### You finally have GeoJSON... but you need to do some cleaning!